Antony Gormley: Career

 In 2024 Time Horizon, an installation of 100 cast iron sculptures, opened at Houghton Hall in Norfolk.
 The installation responded to the specific landscape of the parkland and the history of the hall.
 Gormley also unveiled True, for Alan Turing at King's College, Cambridge.
 This sculpture, made from slabs of Corten steel, celebrates the life and enduring influence of mathematician and computer scientist Alan Turing.
 Speaking on the sculpture, Gormley stated "Alan Turing unlocked the door between the industrial and the information ages.
 I wanted to make the best sculpture I could to honour a man who was pivotal in changing the course of all our lives.
 It is not about the memorialisation of a death, but about a celebration of the opportunities that a life allowed".

 Gormley's first solo exhibition in New York City in more than eight years opened at White Cube and ran until June 2024.
 The artist exhibited a new site-specific installation titled Aerial, from which the exhibition took its name.
 This sculpture was made from horizontal and vertical aluminium bars that filled the room like "whiskers" and visitors were invited to enter and find their way through this space.

+In the spring of 2025 Gormley returned to Delos with Rule II, a donation along with NEON Organization, following an invitation by the Ministry of Culture.
+The sculpture is the first contemporary artwork to be permanently exhibited in an archaeological site in Greece and is placed outdoors at the Archaeological Museum of Delos facing the archaeological site.

 From 13 September 2025 to 4 January 2026, the Nasher Sculpture Center in Dallas is exhibiting Survey: Antony Gormley, the first major exhibition of his work in the United States.
 The exhibit spanned the breath of Gormley's work.
 In conjunction with the exhibit, Gormley installed works on the rooftops of skyscrapers in and around downtown Dallas.